Platycerium, Staghorn Fern : cultivation and care

 The Platycerium in a few words

-- Platycerium is a magnificent tropical epiphytic fern that grows naturally clinging to trees.
+- The Platycerium is a stunning tropical and epiphytic fern, which naturally grows attached to trees.

-- It features highly divided fertile fronds resembling stag’s wood.
+- It features highly divided fertile fronds, reminiscent of stag’s wood.

-- Perfect for bright interiors, either hanging or mounted on walls, it adds an original and graphic botanical touch.
+- Perfect for bright interiors, in hanging baskets or on wall mounts, it adds an original and graphic botanical touch.

-- It requires filtered light, adequate ambient humidity and controlled watering.
+- It requires filtered light, sufficient ambient humidity, and controlled watering.

 The Platycerium, is an epiphytic fern native to the humid tropical forests of Africa, Asia, Australia, and South America.
 Highly unique, it forms long trailing fronds resembling stag’s antlers.
 Its atypical silhouette inevitably catches the eye and sparks curiosity.
 The Platycerium is a plant that naturally grows attached to trees, without being parasitic.
 It feeds on the plant debris accumulated around its sterile fronds, making it an excellent example of plant adaptation.

 Increasingly popular as a houseplant for its exotic appearance and moderate needs, the Platycerium appeals to both botany enthusiasts and lovers of plant decoration.
-Thanks to its specific yet simple requirements, it thrives indoors as well as in greenhouses or conservatories, adding a touch of the jungle to any space.
+Thanks to its specific yet simple requirements, it fits well indoors, in greenhouses, or conservatories, adding a touch of the jungle to any space.

-Discover all our tips for successfully growing Platycerium, the most common species, best planting and care practices, as well as tricks for propagation and harmoniously pairing it with other houseplants.
+Discover all our tips for successfully growing Platycerium, the most common species, best planting and care practices, as well as tricks for propagating and harmoniously pairing it with other houseplants.

 Description and Botany